 Out of all your accomplishments in theatre, what are you most proud of?

 Sometimes a role comes along that just clicks into place with where you are in life as an artist and as a human.
 Playing Juliet in Romeo and Juliet in 2015 was a role like that for me.
 I felt I gave my heart and soul to it and I’m really proud of what I managed to accomplish.
 The most special thing about that experience, though, was having a Latinx woman come up to me one night with her young daughter in tow.
 She told me it was the first time they’d seen a Shakespeare play, and they were so excited to realize that the lead character was Latina.
-She said her daughter had never thought about doing Shakespeare before but after watching the show was inspired to be an actress and do classical theatre as well.
+She said her daughter had never thought about doing Shakespeare before, but after watching the show, she was inspired to be an actress and do classical theatre as well.
 I don’t think I’ve ever felt more grateful or proud.
-We hugged and I thought, “Yes, yes, YES!
+We hugged and I thought: “Yes, yes, YES!
 This is it!
 This is the whole point!”
 It was awesome.

 Who is your favorite Latinx author/playwright?
 Or alternatively, what’s your favorite Latinx play?

 I’m not entirely sure this counts (because the playwright is technically European – although the play did premiere in Argentina!), but I love Federico Garcia Lorca’s La Casa de Bernarda Alba.
 With a fierce cast of women, it explores repression, conformity, sisterhood, as well as the influence men have on women at the time.
 I just love the complex, multi-generational relationships, passion, drama, and tragedy in that story.
 It’s gorgeous poetry as well.